Sign In Register

 Healthcare Facilities92

-Melvina has an average annual temperature of 45°F (7°C).
+Melvina has a cool climate with an average annual temperature of 45°F (7°C).
 Winters average 17°F in January while summers reach 70°F in July.
-Annual precipitation is 36.7 inches.
-The area enjoys 260 sunny days per year.
+The area gets 260 sunny days per year, above the national average.
+Annual precipitation totals 36.7 inches.
 Air quality is rated Good with a median AQI of 38.
+The city sits at an elevation of 1,042 feet.

 Temperature